craigbarnes/lua-gumbo/README.md

 ------------

-In addition to a C module, lua-gumbo also provides an FFI module, compatible with both the [LuaJIT FFI] and [luaffi].
-Both modules are installed by default and the decision of which to use when calling `require "gumbo"` is made by [gumbo/init.lua].
+In addition to a C module, lua-gumbo also provides an FFI module, compatible with the [LuaJIT FFI] and [luaffi].
+By default, both modules are installed, and a call to `require "gumbo"` is resolved via [gumbo/init.lua].
+The FFI is preferred only when using LuaJIT, but any combination of Lua 5.1/Lua 5.2/LuaJIT and FFI module/C module is supported.

 Testing
 -------